bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 field styling and preserve the correct margin and padding.

+### Disabling mousewheel events on numeric-like inputs
+On some browsers, scrolling the mousewheel while a numeric-like input is focused will increment or decrement the input's value.
+To disable this browser feture, just set the `no-wheel` prop to `true`.

 ## Component alias
 You can also use `<b-form-input>` by it's shorter alias of `<b-input>`.